Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 # Iterators

-I've been foreshadowing it for a while but today we finally cover Iterators!
+I've been foreshadowing it for a while, but today we finally cover Iterators!

 Iterators are a way to produce, and perform operations on, a sequence of values.